AnthonyRaborn/caMST/README.md

 ##  5 -0.08529469      -0.3284433      -0.92679548        0.2699088
 ```

-The theta estimates under MST are close except for person 4, whose
+The theta estimates under CMT are close except for person 4, whose
 estimate falls outisde of the 95% confidence interval.

 ### Mixed Computerized Adaptive Multistage Testing (Mca-MST)